-Sunrise had good review from users, the problem is that calendars are very hard to monetize and they have a very low entry barrier.
-Sunrise differentiated itself in that it worked as a native app and could integrate seamlessly with other applications, and yet it’s challenging to have large customers base when there are plenty of products that do the same job for free.
+Sunrise had good reviews from users, the problem is that calendars are very hard to monetize and they have a very low entry barrier.
+Sunrise differentiated itself in that it worked as a native app and could integrate seamlessly with other applications, and yet it’s challenging to have a large customer base when there are plenty of products that do the same job for free.

 So, the company shut down because of two main reasons: difficulty in finding new customers and the ability to profit from the customers.
-Although the sunrise app offered certain attractive features like it’s linkage to Microsoft outlook, the future of calendars has never looked more than the past.
-Sam Lessin, a Facebook executive commented, there are many “non-monetizable product blind spot [..] that people want but that are not good businesses.”
+Although the sunrise app offered certain attractive features like its linkage to Microsoft Outlook, the future of calendars has never looked more than the past.
+Sam Lessin, a Facebook executive commented, there are many “non-monetizable product blind spot [..] that people want but they are not good businesses.”
 Sunrise was purchased by Microsoft in February 2015.